You need to make predictions in many parts of the IELTS test.

 - set to increase.

-It is good to use noun + adjective combinations to add variety.
 In the past tense it works like this:

 Costs increased slowly = There was a slow increase in costs.